If you want to become a Notary Public in New Hampshire, complete the following steps:

 What is the process to renew my Notary Public commission?

-The renewal process is the same as the process you completed for your initial commission.
+The renewal process is the same as the process you completed for your initial New Hampshire commission.
 A renewal application will be mailed to you approximately three months prior to the date your current commission is due to expire.
 Renewal applications are not available online.

 How do I become an electronic Notary?